 Those with type 2 diabetes often experience sleep issues and develop sleep apnea.

 Sleep impacts good health across the board.
 Sleep apnea not only comes its own issues but can also lead to or impact so many others.
 At the end of the day, as pointed out by Lisa Graham, the key is education and prevention.
 Inform yourself and be proactive about being and staying healthy.
-You can start by reviewing the ASAA speaker series beginning with the link below.
+You can start by reviewing the speaker series.